alexturek/alexturek.github.io/_posts/2022-02-08-Junior-engineers:-your-job-is-to-learn.md

 * **Fix: ask great questions.** I can't improve on Julia Evans' amazing posts, [How to ask good questions](https://jvns.ca/blog/good-questions/), and [How to get useful answers to your questions](https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/).
 The best thing you can do is read these and then force yourself to use some of her strategies, and things will get easier _fast_.

-**Senior engineers**: When I see somebody, for example, panicking about not updating sprint tasks fast enough, I try to take them aside and ask what they've been learning.
+**Hey senior engineers**: When I see somebody, for example, panicking about not updating sprint tasks fast enough, I try to take them aside and ask what they've been learning.
 Focusing on their success helps them realize it exists.

 ## 2. Refusing to learn from more experienced people
 aka **"Fake It Till You Make It"**